YOUth & I intersex youth publication

 Find out more, and download for free

-This project is very kindly supported by the ACT Capital of Equality grants program, run by the ACT government and administered by the Office for LGBTIQ Affairs.
-It is auspiced by Intersex Human Rights Australia.
+Issue 1 is very kindly supported by the ACT Capital of Equality grants program, run by the ACT government and administered by the Office for LGBTIQ Affairs.
+YOuth&I is auspiced by Intersex Human Rights Australia.